Refinitiv/Real-Time-SDK/Ema/Examples/Training/400_Series_Examples/400__Custom__NestedMessaging/ReadMe.txt

 + Instantiates an OmmConsumer object which initializes the connection and logs into the specified server.
 + Opens a private streaming item interest
-  - Costom Domain (200) IBM.XYZ item from DIRECT_FEED service
+  - Custom Domain (200) IBM.XYZ item from DIRECT_FEED service
   - when this item becomes open / ok this application requests a sub stream using a GenericMsg submitted on the handle of the IBM.XYZ stream